 Example: A Safe AI-Personalised Outreach Workflow

-This isn't theory, it's how modern teams scale trust-focused outbound.
+This isn't theory.
+It is how modern teams scale trust-focused outbound.

 This pattern minimises risk and maximises relevance every time.